Polytechnic University of Milan: Scientific research

 The Politecnico di Milano participates in European and international networks of scientific research.
 In the year 2004 alone, about 60 large scale, multi-year international research projects have been initiated or participated by the university, just in the context of the European Research framework.
-As of 2012, the university takes part in over 132 current FP7 research projects.
-The University raised almost 80% of its research funds from external sources in 2008, from participation in national and international calls for proposals by its researchers and from research contracts stipulated with companies.
+As of 2026, the university took part in over 281 FP7 research projects.
 The Politecnico di Milano was the first university in Italy for total number of European research funding awarded under the Horizon 2020 program, with 296 projects and a total of 125.7 million.
+Under Horizon Europe (2021–2027), it had obtained 420 funded projects, for a total of over €194 million, including 44 ERC grants and 66 MSCA Postdoctoral Fellowships, as of March 2026. €218 million were raised from self-financing in 2024.

 The university has a long history of research.
 Many scientists working in the university have received awards and recognition by the scientific community: among them, the most famous is Giulio Natta, the only Italian Nobel laureate for Chemistry, in 1963, who was the head of the Department of Industrial Chemistry.
 The University also operated the first research nuclear reactor in Italy, the 50kW LM54, from 1959 to 1979 in the "Enrico Fermi Nuclear Research Institute" and now operates several important laboratories such as one of the biggest wind tunnels in Europe.
+The Politecnico has more than 250 research laboratories, 35 interdepartmental laboratories and 20 PhD programmes.

-As of 2005, a number of professors at the Politecnico di Milano are ACM or IEEE fellows.
-The university participates in associations and consortia for applied research, has offices to assist technological transfers and continuing education for professionals.
-The university supports the establishment of research spin-offs (20 spin-offs from 2000 to today), and also of high-tech companies during their start-up phase, with a structure named Acceleratore d'Impresa (Start-up Incubator).
+The university participates in associations and consortia for applied research, including Joint Research Programmes (JRP) with companies.
+As of 2026, it reported 39 JRPs, involving more than 600 researchers and producing over 1,000 publications and 229 patents in the 2017–2026 period.
+The university has offices to assist technological transfers and continuing education for professionals.
+As of 30 November 2024, its technology transfer figures included 3,408 patents, corresponding to 1,123 inventions.
+It also supports the establishment of research spin-offs (119 spin-offs from 2000 to 2024), and also of high-tech companies during their start-up phase, with a structure named PoliHub.

-According to the SIR 2013 World Report about the quality of scientific research produced, the university has a normalized impact factor of 1.42, and 16.62% of the articles produced fall within the 10% most cited in the international bibliography.
+According to the 2025 CWTS Leiden Ranking, in the 2020–2023 period the university had a mean normalized citation score (MNCS) of 1.07, while 10.7% of its publications were among the top 10% most cited publications in their field and publication year.